A Chelsea Walk

 The station was opened in 1868 and the Royal Court Theatre in 1888.
 Both were re-opened in the 1950s after suffering WWII bomb damage.
 To the right in Sloane Street is Holy Trinity Church of the 1890s by J D Sedding with an attractive Arts & Crafts interior including an east window by Morris & Burne-Jones.

-This goes behind the Peter Jones store, established in 1877-84.
-It was rebuilt in 1932 to the designs of William Crabtree at which time the Star & Garter pub fronting Sloane Square was demolished.
+On the right is the Peter Jones (now John Lewis) store, established in 1877-84.
+It was rebuilt in the 1930s to the designs of William Crabtree at which time the Star & Garter pub fronting Sloane Square was demolished.
+On the left the former Duke of York HQ was built in 1801-3 as a school for the children of soldiers' widows by John Sanders.
+It has been redeveloped to include the Saatchi Gallery.

 This street has attractive colourful houses